garhul/aurora/README.md

 ### <a name="state">device state</a>

 State is a representation of the current state of the device, if it's playing an animation, which one, its current brightness and speed settings.
-The state is published in the device's mosquitto topic suffixed with `/state` and it looks like this json:
+The state is published in the device's mosquitto `announce_topic` and it looks like this json:
 ```
 {
+    "id": "the device id",
+    "ev": "stateChange",
     "br": 25,
     "spd": 10,
     "fx": 255,